 Logging and Food

-For logging we chose Hotel Corque which is conveniently located walking distance to the main street.
+For logging we chose Hotel Corque which is conveniently located right on one of the main streets.
 Simply walk out of the hotel and you are right in the center of Solvang.
 Another good choice and usually significantly less expensive is the Wine Valley Inn & Cottages.
 Both hotels are located right in the center of Solvang and are usually booked weeks in advance.
 Have that in mind and plan accordingly.

 On the Way to Solvang